 Enjoy this Loaded Sweet Potato recipe that is filling and helps balance your blood sugar.
 It's also packed with vitamin A, B vitamins, potassium and fiber.
 They provide the perfect base for this delicious kale slaw, which is teeming with nutrients that help stimulate digestion and absorption.

-Bring the wow factor to your next dinner with this lovely, crisp pear salad.
-From the fresh made dressing to the fall ingredients, this salad is sure to delight a variety of palates with everything from sweet pears to sharp red onions and warm walnuts.
+Bring the wow factor to your next dinner with this lovely, crisp Winter pear salad.
+From the roasted pear vinaigrette to the seasonally fresh ingredients like pears, red onion and pomegranate, this salad is sure to delight all who enjoy it.

 You might have noticed that these recipes are all meat-free.
 I have nothing against meat and am not 100% meat free myself, yet I find it much more difficult to cook complete plant-based meals so I create recipes without meat to help others out.